RedHatNordicsSA/ansible-roadshow/labs/lab-3/README.md

 $cp $LAB_DIR/labs/lab-3/lab-files/binaries/example-jaxrs-war-swarm.jar $WORK_DIR/binaries
 ```

-Create the rest of the structure for creating the playbook
+Create the rest of the structure for creating the playbook.
+You can use the Ansible Galaxy init functionality to easily create a template for your new role.

 ```
-$ mkdir -p $WORK_DIR/roles/wildflyapp/files $WORK_DIR/roles/wildflyapp/tasks
+$ mkdir $WORK_DIR/roles
+$ ansible-galaxy init --init-path=$WORK_DIR/roles wildflyapp
 ```

-In the folder *$WORK_DIR/roles/wildflyapp/tasks* create a file named main.yml.
+This will create a full structure for the wildfly role named *wildflyapp*.
+In the folder *$WORK_DIR/roles/wildflyapp/tasks* there is a file named main.yml.
 This file will contain the tasks needed to configure the wildfly application on the server.
 Paste the following into the file:

 ```
 ---